Halsey, Zedd & More Join Dick Clark's New Year's Rockin' Eve Lineup

 Sugarland

-The "Already Gone" singers will be performing in New York.
+The "Already Gone" singers will sing in New York.

 Photo by Astrid Stawiarz/WireImage for Marie Claire